Paper Play: Kindergarten to Contemporary Art

 Experience art with your family at Kohl’s Art Generation Family Sundays, the Museum’s lively event that happens five times a year!
 Enjoy hands-on art activities, interactive performances, family tours, visiting artists, and more!
 These events are free with Museum admission and for children twelve and under.
-Free for Boys and Girls Club members and their families with membership card or invite sheet.
+Free for Boys and Girls Club of Greater Milwaukee with their membership card or invite sheet.